zebubull/pwplayer/README.md

 - `pause` will pause playback
 - `toggle` will toggle playback
 - `volume [volume]` will set playback volume
+- `seek [time]` will seek to a certain time.
+Currently only supports seconds.
 - `done` will close the current connection
 - `quit` will terminate the player